 Art and craft of travel writing are studied and practiced while traveling.
 Focus on reading travel writing from the past and present, and writing about one’s own travel experience as it is happening.
 May also include reading literature and other books related to the place of travel.

 Offered: Fall, odd # years and Occasionally interim.

 Writing creative nonfiction, including forms such as memoir, personal, short, and lyric essays, and literary journalism, with a focus on literary devices as tools for expressing experience.
 Emphasis on skills such as development of authentic voice, understanding the relationship between structure and meaning, and cultivating the descriptive power of language.

-Prerequisites: ENW205A or ENW211; consent of instructor.
-Offered: Fall, even # years
+Prerequisites: ENW 303AZ or ENW 205A or ENW 211 or Consent of instructor.
+Offered: Fall, even # years.

 Practice in modern narrative techniques.
 Emphasis on writing and peer criticism of short fiction.

 Offered: Fall, odd # years.